IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Featured Dataverses
 ======================================================

 Featured Dataverses is a way to display sub dataverses in your dataverse that you want to feature for people to easily see when they visit your dataverse.
-If you have more than one sub dataverse, Featured Dataverses will appear under the Edit Dataverse button.

 Click on Featured Dataverses and a pop up will appear.
-Check the box that says, "Display "Featured Dataverses" Carousel on Front Page" and then select which dataverses you would like to have appear.
+Select which sub dataverses you would like to have appear.

 Note: Featured Dataverses can only be used with published dataverses.